One of the advantages of owning a house is that you have a backyard that you can arrange as you like.

 Embrace patina, preference textural natural materials and allow them to show their age, you cant stop weathering, its always a good idea to plan for this and enjoy it.

 Don’t mess with nature.
 Do your best not to change the way water flows around the site this will save a whole lot of heartache and gumboots.

-Hire a professional, if in doubt about DIY get a tradesman in, landscaping can be heavy and dirty, you will make your money back on chiro bills in the long run.
+Hire a professional, if in doubt about DIY get a tradesman in to follow a landscaping maintenance checklist.
+Landscaping can be heavy and dirty, you will make your money back on chiro bills in the long run.

 Aim for foliage texture and seasonal interest within planting schemes, if unsure stick with native endemic plants species they have to evolve to thrive in the local climate and will thrive with very little maintenance if any.

 Define edges, it will make maintenance easier and more rewarding and also give you another option for a material texture and layering.